xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-Tool\_tips    is a logical value that corresponds to the Show Screentips On Toolbars check box on the Options tab.
+Tool\_tips&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Show Screentips On Toolbars check box on the Options tab.
 If TRUE, ScreenTips will be displayed.
 If FALSE, ScreenTips will not be displayed.

-Large Buttons    is a logical value that corresponds to the Large Icons check box on the Options tab.
+Large Buttons&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Large Icons check box on the Options tab.
 If TRUE, large icons will be displayed.
 If FALSE, large icons will not be displayed.

-Color\_buttons    is a logical value that corresponds to the Color Toolbars check box.
+Color\_buttons&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Color Toolbars check box.
 If TRUE, the toolbar buttons will be displayed in color.
 If FALSE, the toolbar buttons will not be displayed in color.
 This argument is for compatibility with Microsoft Excel version 5.0.

 **Related Functions**

-ADD.BAR   Adds a menu bar
+ADD.BAR&nbsp;&nbsp;&nbsp;Adds a menu bar

-ADD.TOOLBAR   Creates a new toolbar with the specified tools
+ADD.TOOLBAR&nbsp;&nbsp;&nbsp;Creates a new toolbar with the specified tools

 Return to [top](#Q)